mctools/simplebuild-dgcode/doc/source/vis.rst

 |image3|

-In particular, when a Geant4 geometry is hierarchical it is of great value to be able to "open up" a volume to see the volumes inside it:
+In particular, when a Geant4 geometry is hierarchical, it is of great value to be able to "open up" a volume to see the volumes inside it:

-* **left-click** on a volume: Get information about geometry and material printed in the terminal.
+* **Left-click** on a volume: get information about geometry and material printed in the terminal.
-* **middle-click** on a volume: Open it up (i.e. make it invisible) and display daughters (does nothing if it has no daughter volumes).
+* **Middle-click** on a volume: open it up (i.e. make it invisible) and display daughters (does nothing if it has no daughter volumes).
-* **middle-click+W** on a volume: Open up the volume by rendering it with a wireframe rather than simply making it invisible (if it has no daughter volumes, it will simply toggle the volume in and out of wireframe).
+* **Left-click+W** on a volume: open up the volume by rendering it with a wireframe rather than simply making it invisible (if it has no daughter volumes, it will simply toggle the volume in and out of wireframe).
-* **Shift+middle-click** on a volume: Close it the containing volume (i.e. display the containing volume normally, and hide the volume itself and it's "siblings").
+* **Shift+middle-click** on a volume: close the containing volume (i.e. display the containing volume normally, and hide the volume itself and it's "siblings").